Blog

 • Users need to log in to access and download their preferred data formats.

-Click “Download Data” and choose between a sample or full dataset.
-Select the format you need—such as Shapefile, KML, GeoJSON, or one of the 15+ supported formats.
-Agree to the terms and conditions, then finalize the download.
+Click on “Download Data.”
+Choose between sample data or the full dataset.
+Select your preferred format—Shapefile, KML, GeoJSON, or one of the other 15+ formats.
+Agree to the terms and conditions and start the download process.

 Conclusion